 Cold calling myths

 The biggest question that keeps lingering in the mind of new salespeople is ‘Does cold calling still work?’

 Cold calling is dead, it’s outdated, who even does that anymore? these are some of the common responses you get when you ask, “why not use cold calling for sales?”

 But Dale Dupree of Sales Rebellion begs to differ, and he is on a mission to change the way people sell.
 We sat down with Dale to uncomplicate ‘cold calling’.
 He starts off by saying, “Cold calling is no different than meeting your best friend for the first time.
 (He/She) was a stranger at one point, and now you have a wonderful relationship with them.”

 Dale then breaks this concept down further.
 A lot of sales folks and people from the SDR teams are scared to call the CEOs or CxOs for a sale.
 The key to overcoming this fear is to flip the switch when it comes to cold calling.

-The trick is to not start too strong by immediately launching into your product, your company, and who you are.
-More often than not, sales people try to find pain points, talk about product fit, and dig a little too deep, too quickly.
+The trick is to not start too strong by immediately launching into one’s product or company.
+More often than not sales people try to find pain points, talk about product fit, and dig a little too deep, too quickly.